 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Mar del Plata is $58, while the average daily cost in Salto is $49.
+The average daily cost (per person) in Mar del Plata is $33, while the average daily cost in Salto is $56.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Mar del Plata and Salto in more detail.
+What follows is a categorical breakdown of travel costs for Mar del Plata and Salto in more detail.

 Prices for flights to both Salto and Mar del Plata change regularly based on dates and travel demand.
 We suggest you find the best prices for your next trip on Kayak, because you can compare the cost of flights across multiple airlines for your prefered dates.